mcasimir/mobile-angular-ui/README.md

 - Mobile only Bootstrap 3
 - Scalable Icons with FontAwesome
 - Base css stripped out of responsive media queries that are put apart in separate files (just include what you need)
-- Scrollable areas with iScroll
+- Scrollable areas with Overthrow.js
 - Slide-out/slide-in Sidebar
 - Bottom navbar
 - Justified Buttons